 Kids can make keepsakes and gifts in Braintree.
 Photo courtesy of Plaster Fun Time

-19. Make a mess at Plaster Fun Time—Braintree
+19. Make a work of art (or fabulous mess) at Plaster Fun Time—Braintree

 Put on a smock, grab a paint brush, and have some fun!